Smart authorization

 - A transaction gets submitted with: the claim(s) required by the auth service, a corresponding proof(s), the name of a verify service(s)

-- The auth service will verify the existence of the transaction claims, and that the correct verify service was specified.
+- The auth service will verify the existence of the needed claims in the transaction and that the correct verify service was specified.

 - The claim(s) and proof(s) are sent to the associated verify service(s), which can authorize (or fail) the transaction.